 Helping restructuring and insolvency professionals stay up-to-date with legal and market developments, and work faster and smarter.

-Restructuring & Insolvency analysis: This was an application for an injunction to restrain presentation of a winding up petition.
-The respondent was a...
+Restructuring & Insolvency analysis: In an application by sports law firm, IPS Law LLP, to restrain the advertisement of a winding up petition against...

 Role, powers, functions and duties of a liquidatorThe role and function of a liquidatorA liquidator is the officer appointed when a company goes into...